Skip to main content

 Every fat we consume is contained within a food with its own structure and composition (the food matrix) which influences our response to it and its overall healthiness.
 Dairy is an excellent example of this.
 Although high in saturated fatty acids, most dairy products (excluding butter) have a favourable effect on health due to their beneficial molecular makeup.
 Cheese, a calcium-rich dairy food, is another example where fat droplets are encased in membranes, reducing fat absorption in the gut compared to consuming the same amount of fat in butter. πŸ§€πŸ₯›

 ZOE classifies foods into 5 fat quality categories: bad, poor, average, good, and excellent.
-Lower quality fats include bad, poor, and average quality fats.
+Lower-quality fats include bad, poor, and average-quality fats.

 To discover food sources in each category, refer to the 'Examples' article.